twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 (I get this information from Ven. Ādiccaramsī’s talks.
 He had given a lot of D. A. lectures in the whole Burma and I met many Buddhists who really changed their lives for the better.
 It was like the education of the Chinese sages who changed people’s lives, who really put into practice in societies.
 We can change people’s life only with wholesome education and noble education).

-Another key point in understanding D.A.'s teaching and through reflection is that we can let go of our egoic views or selfishness, and so temporarily reduce much of the suffering we experience.
+Another key point in understanding of D.A. teaching is through reflection that we can let go of our egoic views or selfishness, and so temporarily reduce much of the suffering we experience.
 With the self view or unwise attention, it’ll create or make the problems or suffering greater.
 With the right view and thinking, sitting meditation becomes easier and good for dealing with pain.
 If we take pain or view them with self, it becomes more unbearable or increases the mental suffering.
 We view and contemplate pains or unpleasant feelings as not-self (anatta), empty of essence (suñña) and stranger or alien (parajana) and become sati and paññā.
 There were some who didn’t know anything about dependent co-origination before and practiced with the wrong view.
 Even though they were tough, people couldn’t bear the pain.
 After they had the right view and let go of the self and selfishness, they could contemplate pains as separate from the mind and see them as alien.
 They discerned pains as something in front of them.

 In one of Mogok Sayadaw’s talks on dukkha vedanā—he said if dukkha vedanā starts arising, contemplate it as quickly as possible, and it becomes less severe.